riccione/hermes/README.md

 Get all OTP codes

 `hermes ls`

+Show location of codex file, where actually all codes are saved

+`hermes config`

 By default hermes encrypts code with AES-256, if you want to store code as a plain text pass `--unencrypt` or `-u`.